 “Yeah, it is pretty cool,” he agreed, seeming to be re-energized at the thought.

 It’s not every day you get to cheer up an integral part of a truly great band.

-Impossible to pigeon-hole, here are four songs that hardly scratch the surface of the breadth of Los Lobos’ catalog…
+Impossible to pigeon-hole, here are a handful of songs that hardly scratch the surface of the breadth of Los Lobos’ catalog…

 Los Lobos – Will The Wolf Survive

 from How Will The Wolf Survive?

 I remember knowing of Los Lobos through the glowing reviews when How Will The Wolf Survive? was released in 1984.
 And I remember hearing Will The Wolf Survive on Q95, an album-rock station which was among my staples at the time.